 Don’t be afraid to wear what you like, because squeezing into trendy jeans that don’t fit you will only make you self-conscious later in the day.
-Just like body positive women’s brand Woman Within emphasizes, comfort is key when wearing clothes that make you feel your best.
+Comfort is key when wearing clothes that make you feel your best.
 Prioritize your personal fit over sizing, because numbered sizing doesn’t define the perfect body.
 When you realize this, it’s easier to define your own style standards and have fun with it, instead of letting something as mundane as fabric get in the way of your inner peace.

 10. Keep the digital clutter at bay

 Just like keeping your physical environment clean, it’s important to filter the kind of content you consume online as well.
 We live in a digital world where content comes and goes in seconds, making it easy to get overwhelmed and let digital clutter affect your mental state.

 Don’t be afraid to hit that unfollow button on accounts that only bombard you with negativity, or weed out your social media friends list of people who have nothing substantial to add to your life.
 You’ll be surprised at how light you’ll feel afterwards.

 You are the kind of company you keep.
 More often than not, friends and family play a huge role in shaping our identities.
 Sadly, there are people who might loom like a cloud of negativity, dragging you into their whirlpool of drama.